Find the Best Mortgage

 Should I choose a 5-year term or a 3-year term in Canada?

-The bond market expects rates to go down in the fall, meaning that we’re reaching the peak of the rate cycle, and fluctuating rates such as adjustable or variable mortgage rates may be the way to go.
-The Bank of Canada might face pressure to lower interest rates in light of the recent cuts by the Federal Reserve.
-A slowdown in the US economy could adversely affect Canada, given its dependence on US trade.
+A slowdown in the US economy could have adverse effects on Canada, given its significant dependence on US trade.
 The Bank may contemplate reducing rates to avoid a widening interest rate gap that could weaken the Canadian dollar and raise import costs.
-A downturn in the US economy could decrease Canadian exports and GDP, which might prompt similar cuts to encourage growth.
+A downturn in the US economy could decrease Canadian exports and GDP, prompting similar cuts to encourage growth.
 However, if domestic inflation continues to be a concern, the Bank may decide to keep its rates steady despite the reductions in the US.

 This news should prompt you to make a decision based on your preferences.
-If you are looking for stability and predictability over a more extended period, then going for a 5-year fixed rate is the best option.
-If you want to reduce your risk while saving money, choosing a 3-year fixed rate may help you overcome this uncertainty until you can get a lower fluctuating rate.
+If you are looking for stability and predictability over a more extended period, then opting for a 5-year fixed rate is the best option.
+If you want to reduce your risk while saving money, choosing a 3-year fixed rate may help you overcome this uncertainty until you can get a lower, fluctuating rate.
 If you’re okay with risk and don’t mind if your mortgage payment rises before it falls, opting for a variable or adjustable rate might be better.
 If you’re risk-averse, we suggest locking into today’s lower fixed rates, providing the certainty you want over your 5-year term.

 The most important consideration is your financial plan and mortgage strategy.
 If your long-term plan involves moving out of Canada or expecting an inheritance you’d like to use to pay off your mortgage sooner, you should choose a shorter term.
 Find a lender with suitable mortgage porting terms if you wish to switch homes before your term ends.